roumail/markdown-cv/index.md

 ## Summary

-Experienced data scientist with an expertise in working on data products that have a machine learning focus.
+Experienced data scientist with experience working in a big data environment using pyspark and linux tools.
 I am able to play a dynamic role between data scientist/machine learning engineer and data engineer given the needs of the project.
 I am passionate about adopting development best practices wherever possible and am comfortable working in an ambiguous and fast changing environment, laser focused on delivering user requirements in an agile manner.
+I am particularly eager to have the opportunity to apply probabilistic programming, bayesian statistics methods and markov chain monte carlo simulation (MCMC) models as part of this role.

 ## Education